There is something fishy happening with the menu at The Plough, in Alnwick. Savour went to investigate

 Renamed The Jolly Fisherman at The Plough, the restaurant serves dishes such as Craster crab thermidor, sticky apples, and rye bread.
 But cast your rods aside, as it is not just fish dishes.
 There is also a good selection of locally sourced meat too, such as Northumbrian sirloin steak and pressed belly of organic pork.
 Savour put the new menu to the test …

 Chorizo, butternut squash puree and pea shoot salad – starter £8.50

 The clue is in the title, this is the king of starters – in our eyes.
-Freshly caught scallops delivered each day by hodgson fish, in hartlepool, have a sweet taste that when combined with the spiciness of the chorizo create a taste sensation.
+Freshly caught scallops delivered each day by Hodgson Fish, in Hartlepool, have a sweet taste that when combined with the spiciness of the chorizo creates a taste sensation.

 Warm pigeon breast

 Beetroot, garlic and thyme salad with game jus – starter £8.25

 Rich and tasty, this dish is packed full of flavour.
 It wasn’t our favourite dish, but the pigeon works wonderfully with the beetroot and the game jus is perfect for dunking it into.